How to invest in dividend stocks in the UK

 How does a dividend reinvestment plan work?

-Some companies offer investors a dividend reinvestment plan (known as a DRP).
-If you opt in, this allows you to use your dividends to buy more shares in that company, instead of receiving the dividend payment in cash.
+Some companies offer investors a dividend reinvestment plan (DRIP).
+If you opt in, this allows you to use your dividends to buy more shares in that company instead of receiving the dividend payment in cash.

-One of the main advantages of doing this is that you can buy extra shares without paying any more brokerage fees to your share-dealing platform.
+One of the main advantages of doing this is that you can buy extra shares without paying any more brokerage fees to your platform.
 It’s also a good way to increase your holdings in a company over time with little or no active effort on your part!
-It also means that your dividends have the opportunity to earn their own dividends once they equal one share.
+Your dividends can earn their own dividends once they equal one share.

-A downside of signing up to a DRP is that you don’t receive a traditional dividend payout in cash, so won’t have that as a form of regular income.
-You also don’t get to choose at what share price you buy the additional shares – they’re automatically purchased on your behalf on the date of the dividend payment.
+A downside of signing up for a DRIP is that you don’t receive a traditional dividend payout in cash, so you won’t have that as a form of regular income.
+You also don’t get to choose at what share price you buy the additional shares – they’re automatically purchased on your behalf on the dividend payment date.
+Also, you sometimes have to sign up directly with a company (rather than a brokerage).

 Are there any risks of dividend stocks?